richardxu100/web-dev-stoga/README.md

 ### JS
 1. [Practical JavaScript] (http://watchandcode.com/courses/practical-javascript)- JavaScript is over 20 years old and has an incredible number of features.
 But to create web apps you only need to understand a small fraction of JavaScript.
 This course will teach you what's necessary in JavaScript to make web applications.
 It's a free and great resource.
 2. Now it's time to learn a JavaScript framework to allow you to write complex JavaScript applications quickly.
 The most popular one right now is made by Facebook and is called [React] (https://facebook.github.io/react/).
   * [React JS Program] (http://courses.reactjsprogram.com/courses/reactjsfundamentals)- This is a great free course on learning React.
 At the end he has a practice project, building a Weather App, which reinforces the material he teaches in this course.
-  *
+Don't worry too much about not understanding `webpack` and `npm`.
+They aren't languages, and you'll pickup how they understand over time creating apps.
+  * [React for Everyone] (https://www.youtube.com/watch?v=eOctQZ1EV0E&list=PLLnpHn493BHFfs3Uj5tvx17mXk4B4ws4p)- Awesome React tutorial by Scott Tilenski
+  * [Learn Code Academy React] (https://www.youtube.com/watch?v=MhkGQAoc7bc)- React tutorial well taught by Learncodeacademy
+  * [React guide by the guy who helped build React] (https://github.com/petehunt/react-howto)- Good outline on the steps to learn React
+3. Learn EcmaScript 6, also known as es2015 and JavaScript 6.
+ES6 is the newest version of Javascript released last year, and adds many features such as

+### Advanced React
+This section is more opinionated, but I would like to give my opinion on the best way to build react apps.
+Instead of learning `Redux`, I'd suggest learning `MobX`.
+MobX is much simpler than Redux to reason about, and it allows you to pass data around in your app easily.

+## General Tips